ag-cpp/digikam/core/libs/video/qtav/README.md

 See the story for bugzilla: https://bugs.kde.org/show_bug.cgi?id=448681

-Code Review with plenty of fixes and improvements:
+Code review with plenty of fixes and improvements:

 - Compilation rules ported to clean CMake with usual Find scripts for dependencies.
   See core/cmake/rules/RulesMediaPlayer.cmake